mattermost/docs/source/administration/liveness-check.rst

 This page describes how to configure liveness and readiness probes for a Mattermost server.

 Before you begin, you should have a running Mattermost server.
 If you don't, you can `install Mattermost on various distributions <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_ or deploy a `Kubernetes cluster with Minikube <https://github.com/mattermost/mattermost-kubernetes>`_.
-Note that `highly available Mattermost cluster <https://docs.mattermost.com/deployment/cluster.html>`_ is available on `Enterprise Edition E20 <https://about.mattermost.com/pricing/>`_.
+Note that `highly available Mattermost cluster <https://docs.mattermost.com/deployment/cluster.html>`_ is available in `Enterprise Edition E20 <https://about.mattermost.com/pricing/>`_.

 You can perform a liveness and readiness check with two methods: